RosanaFSS/SQL/README.md

     Common DDL statement types include: CREATE, ALTER, TRUNCATE and DROP.
   - DML, Data Manipulation Language statement
     DML are used for manipulating or working with data in tables.

+  - Hands-on lab | _ I created a table named PRACTICE1 with Column1 as the Primary Key.
+Column1 has the NOT NULL constraint added after the datatype, meaning that it cannot contain a NULL or an empty value_.

 ### Module 3 - String Patterns, Ranges, Sorting, and Grouping